 Tickets will be available at this link soon:

-This year's pre-IFA Global Press Conference, which happened from April 20-23 in Lisbon, gave us a clear idea of what trends to expect from the trade show.
+This year's pre-IFA Global Press Conference, which happened from April 20-23 in Lisbon, gave us a clear idea of what trends and announcements we could expect from the trade show.
 Dr. Christian Göke, CEO of Messe Berlin where IFA is taking place, said that "We believe it’s time to define consumer electronics in a new way," and that the boundaries between the digital and physical worlds are blurring.
 The "consumerisation" of devices reflects this and, according to Göke, it's making room for "healthcare and wellness, automotive, mobile devices, Internet of Things and the smart home, to new fields like drones, virtual, augmented and mixed reality."

-As such, we can expect to see innovative products in a wide range of categories, which are now becoming more interconnected thanks to voice controlled AI assistants.
+As such, we can expect to see innovative tech products at IFA in a wide range of categories, which are now becoming more interconnected thanks to voice controlled AI assistants.
 These assistants and their ecosystems are competing against each other to connect all aspects of your life, from your smartphone to your smart home, and even your connected car.
 At this year's IFA, Microsoft may have something exciting to present on that topic: the fruits of its just-announced collaborations with Intel, HP and Harmon Kardon.
 Here are a few of the categories that will dominate this year's IFA:

 - Wireless connected speakers, headphones and hi-fi devices capable of playing lossless audio